jenkinsci/job-dsl-plugin/docs/Home.md

 ## Release Notes
 * 1.64 (unreleased)
+  * Increased the minimum supported Java version to JDK 7
   * Increased the minimum supported Jenkins version to 2.19
   * Increased the minimum supported Groovy version to 2.4.7
   * Enhanced support for the [Git Plugin](https://wiki.jenkins-ci.org/display/JENKINS/Git+Plugin)